Lindegren Hall 34

-Research Specialities: Beneficial Host-Microbe Interactions, Innate Immunology, Microbial Ecology and Systems Biology.
+Research Specialties: Beneficial Host-Microbe Interactions, Innate Immunology, Microbial Ecology and Systems Biology.

 PhD, 2006, University of Oregon